mglasder/lexperto/master-schema-phase-1.md

 - For each section across all input schemas:
   - Collect all paragraphs (with their numbers, text, titles, descriptions, and source references)
   - Use an LLM (via LangGraph/LangChain) to:
-    - Group/cluster paragraphs that are semantically similar (based on title, description, and/or text)
+    - Group/cluster paragraphs that are semantically similar (based on title, description, text and hierarchical position)
-    - For each group, propose a generic title and description for the master schema template
+    - For each group, propose an abstracted title and description for the master schema template
     - Indicate which source paragraphs belong to each group (for traceability)
   - Mark a paragraph as required if present in all input schemas, else optional (with inclusion_criteria = 'optional')
+  - If non-mandatory paragraph, formulate inclusion criteria as true/false decision rules
   - Recursively process subparagraphs if present
-- Assemble all section templates into a `MasterSchema` object
+- Assemble all paragraph templates into a `MasterSchema` object

-### 3. (Optional) LLM/Agent Demonstration for Template Generation
-- For one section or paragraph group, call an LLM/agent with a minimal prompt using LangGraph or LangChain:
-  - Example prompt: "Given these paragraph texts and annotations, group similar paragraphs and suggest a generic title and description for each group as a master schema template."
-  - Use the LLM output to define the `ParagraphTemplate` for each group
-  - Document the prompt and output in the code

-### 4. Output
+### 3. Expected Output
 - Print or serialize the resulting `MasterSchema` as yaml or JSON
-- Print all source paragraph references for each template to demonstrate traceability

-## Minimal Prompts (Example)
-- "Given the following annotated paragraphs, group them by similarity and suggest a generic title and description for each group as a master schema template."
-- Input: List of paragraph texts and their annotations
-- Output: For each group: title, description, and list of source paragraph references

 ## Implementation Checklist
 - [ ] Define minimal Pydantic models
 - [ ] Create 2-3 fake annotated input schemas (YAML files)
 - [ ] Load fake schemas as Pydantic models
-- [ ] Aggregate and cluster paragraphs using LLMs (LangGraph/LangChain)
+- [ ] Aggregate and cluster paragraphs using LLMs and logic (LangGraph/LangChain)
 - [ ] Generate master schema templates from LLM output
 - [ ] Demonstrate traceability of source paragraphs
-- [ ] Print/serialize the master schema and traceability info
+- [ ] Print/serialize the master schema

 ## Time Management
 - **Pydantic models & fake data**: 30 min
-- **LLM-based aggregation & clustering**: 60 min
+- **LLM-based aggregation & clustering**: 90 min
-- **[optional] LLM/agent integration & prompt**: 30 min
 - **Testing, output, and documentation**: 30 min
 - **Buffer**: 30 min
-- **Total**: ≤ 3 hours
+- **Total**: ≤ 4 hours

 ## Out of Scope
 - Real data or draft generation
-- Full LLM/agent pipeline or prompt engineering
+- Full LLM/agent pipeline or extensive prompt engineering
-- Advanced validation, error handling, or extensibility
+- Advanced validation, error handling

 ---
 This plan ensures a minimal, focused, and risk-aware implementation for Phase 1, providing a solid foundation for later phases.